Le Méridien Cyberport Hotel

 Le Méridien Hong Kong, Cyberport (香港數碼港艾美酒店) is a 170-room hotel forming part of the Cyberport digital community development in Hong Kong's Telegraph Bay, in Southern District.
 It opened on 20 April 2004 and is operated by Le Méridien, a design-focused brand of Marriott International.
+From 2021 to 2022, the hotel underwent a major facelift.

 Le Méridien was awarded a 10-year management contract for this hotel to be built at the Cyberport complex.
 The hotel has been listed by British newspaper The Independent as one of the five best "hi-tech hotels".